Bachelor of Fine Arts

 Ceramics, Drawing, Fiber Arts/Mixed Media, Glass, New Media, Painting, Photography, Printmaking, and Sculpture

-The 2D and 3D Studio tracks allow students to customize their degree to either focus primarily on a specific studio area or to work cross-media taking courses in several studio areas.
+The Studio Art track allows students to customize their degree to either focus primarily on a specific studio area or to work cross-media taking courses in several studio areas.

 Admission to this program is selective and competitive.
 Enrollments are limited.

-Current BA Studio Art majors are eligible to apply to the BFA program in:
+Current BA in Art, track in Studio Art majors are eligible to apply to the BFA program in:

 after completing the Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in a 300 or 500-level course in the program track area for which they intend to apply.
 See an academic advisor for specific application requirements.

-after completing the 100 level Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in the ART 205 Foundation Design Methods course, offered in the spring semester only.
+after completing the 100 level Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in the ART 205 Foundation Design Methods course, offered in the spring semester.
 See an academic advisor for specific application requirements.

 All BFA applicants must have a minimum GPA of 3.0 in studio art and art history classes and a minimum overall GPA of 2.5 to be admitted and to remain in the program.
 If accepted into the BFA program, students take additional courses at the 500-level in one of the four BFA program tracks: 2D Studios, 3D Studios, Graphic Design, or Interior Design.

 Students complete 60 - 64 hours of coursework in the Department of Fine Arts as follows: